-To evaluate the emissive properties of the compounds as the materials for OLEDs, the photophysics of the emitters in the CBP matrix were conducted (Figure 8, Figure S3).
-Analyzing the emission in CBP matric, different properties can be noticed in comparison to Zeonex.
-Comparing emission at ms delay time, compounds 10a,e,f,h,i,j,k,l,n show pure TADF emission, 10c,m shows mixed emission and 10b,d,g have RTP.
-The matrix significantly affects the 10d with anthraquinone and shifts from mixed emission to RTP one, but what is really interesting, in both cases (Zeonex, CBP), the emission from the lowest state is not visible and delay times.
-That means rISC process is blocked from passing to lowest state but the excited state follows to higher singlet state (Zeonex) or stay on lowest triplet energy state (CBP).
-As for the 10g, the pure TADF in Zeonex changes to pure RTP in CBP.
-If we look at respective energy levels (Table 2), for 10g, both singlet and triplet energies are lowered, but the triplet state is more affected, increasing the $\Delta E{ST}$ up to 0.20 eV.
+In order to evaluate the potential of compounds 10a-10n for application as materials for OLEDs, their photophysics was also characterized in the CBP matrix (see Figure 5 and Figures S4 and S5 in the Supporting Information).
+It turned out that changing the host matrix from Zeonex to CBP has a noticeable effect on their emission properties.
+Analyzing the emission in the CBP matrix, different properties can be noticed in comparison to Zeonex.
+Comparing emission at ms delay time, compounds 10f and 10h show pure TADF emission (Figure 50,q), 10m shows mixed emission (Figure 5r) and 10b,d,g have RTP (Figure 5m,n,p), which in all but 10h is completely different than in the Zeonex matrix.
+The matrix significantly affects 10d containing anthraquinone and shifts it from mixed emission to RTP, but more interestingly, in both cases (Zeonex and CBP), the emission from the lowest state is not visible at longer delay times (Figure 5b,h,n,t).
+That means rISC process is blocked from passing to the lowest state but the excited state follows to a higher singlet state (Zeonex) or stays on the lowest triplet energy state (CBP).
+As for 10g, the pure TADF in Zeonex changes to pure

+RTP in CBP (Figure 5j,v).
+If we look at the respective energy levels (Table 2), for 10g, both singlet and triplet energies are lowered, but the triplet state is more affected, increasing the $\Delta E{ST}$ to 0.20 eV.
 This is enough for the TADF process to be turned off and RTP promoted.
-The process in 10b is a little bit different, if we look at the emission spectra development over delay time (Figure S3b), TADF emission starts to be visible at μs range and circles over the ISC/rISC process to ms delay times where the RTP process is involved, For compound 10b, the shift from TADF to pure RTP is around 0.2 ms delay time (Figure S3b).
-Because of the long-lived triplet state, probably in 10b based OLEDs, we would observe only TADF emission.
-For the other RTP emitters, 10d and 10g, the RTP is observed already at $\mu$ s delay times, suggesting that it should work as RTP emitters in OLEDs.
+The process in 10b is similar in CBP and Zeonex in the way that, if we look at the emission spectra development over delay time (Figure 5g,s), TADF emission starts to be visible in the μs range and circles over the ISC/rISC process to ms delay times where the RTP process is involved.
+For compound 10b, the shift from TADF to pure RTP is around 0.2 ms delay time (Figure 5s) where in the Zeonex matrix dual emission is observed (Figure 5a).
+For the other RTP emitters, 10d and 10g, the RTP is observed already at μs delay times (Figure 5t,v), suggesting that it should work as RTP emitters in OLEDs.
 Similarly, to the Zeonex matrix, we could observe singlet-triplet inversion in the same two compounds (10d and 10f), but the resulting effect is the opposite.
-In the case of 10d in Zeonex, we observe TADF character, where in CBP, the emission shift to RTP.
-In the 10f, where in Zeonex we had dual TADF/RTP emission, in CBP, we observe pure TADF even at longest delay times.
-For all compounds which had $\Delta E{ST}$ in Zeonex close to 0, the gap significantly rose by at least 0.15 eV.
-For the others, the change of the gap was much smaller in the range of 0.05 eV to lower values.
+In the case of 10d in Zeonex, we observe TADF character, where in CBP, the emission shift to RTP (Figure 5h,t).
+In the 10f, where in Zeonex we had dual TADF/RTP emission, in CBP, we observe pure TADF even at longest delay times (Figure 5i,u).
+For all compounds which had $\Delta E{ST}$ in Zeonex close to 0, the gap significantly rose by at least 0.15 eV in CBP matrix (Table 2).